The University of West Alabama

 COMPREHENSIVE PHASE

-The comprehensive phase is for schools that are self-sufficient in terms of most athletic health care needs by having actually employed an BOC certified athletic trainer and securing a team physician.
+The comprehensive phase is for schools that are self-sufficient in terms of most athletic health care needs by having actually employed an NATABOC certified athletic trainer and securing a team physician.

 The Center is available to assist in recruiting and selecting candidates for the position.
 Once a certified athletic trainer is hired, the Center is available to: